dteklavya/kodeKloud-level-3-kubernetes/deploy-guestbook-app-on-k8/Problem.md

 BACK-END TIER

-1. Create a deployment named redis-master for Redis master.
+1. Create a deployment named `redis-master` for Redis master.

     a.)
-Replicas count should be 1.
+Replicas count should be `1`.

     b.)
-Container name should be master-redis-xfusion and it should use image redis.
+Container name should be `master-redis-xfusion` and it should use image `redis`.

     c.)
-Request resources as CPU should be 100m and Memory should be 100Mi.
+Request resources as CPU should be `100m` and Memory should be `100Mi`.

     d.)
-Container port should be redis default port i.e 6379.
+Container port should be redis default port i.e `6379`.
     ```
     apiVersion: apps/v1
     kind: Deployment